pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Get rid of implicit arg passing to KMeans in `ClusterIrises.md` (and KMeansSpecification)

-* Factor `axle.algebra.chainMonad` in terms of well-known combinators
+* Factor `axle.algebra.chain` in terms of well-known combinators
-* Some callers to `axle.game.lazyChain` don't need history (scan vs fold?)

 ## 0.6.1 Logistic Regression